linked in pixel

 Pinterest Logo

 Strokes don’t just happen to older adults.
-The effects can be reversed if treated quickly enough, and they can actually be prevented.
+The effects can be reversed if treated quickly enough and can be prevented.
 We bust the most common stroke myths.

 Myth: Strokes only happen to the elderly

-Actually, a stroke can happen at any age.
-A quarter of strokes occur in people younger than 65, and as many as 10 percent of stroke patients are younger than 45, according to the National Stroke Association.
+A stroke can happen at any age.
+A quarter of strokes occur in people younger than 65, and as many as 10% of stroke patients are younger than 45, according to the American Stroke Association.

 Myth: Strokes and heart attacks are the same thing

-Strokes are often mentioned alongside heart attacks, because both are vascular diseases — diseases that affect the heart or the blood vessels.
-But while heart attacks affect the blood vessels in the heart, strokes affect the blood vessels in the neck or brain.
-That’s why they’re also called brain attacks.
+Strokes are often mentioned alongside heart attacks because both are vascular diseases—diseases that affect the heart or the blood vessels.
+But while heart attacks affect the blood vessels in the heart, strokes affect the blood vessels in the neck or brain, which is why they’re also called brain attacks.

 Myth: I don’t have a headache, so it’s not a stroke